OurResearch: Unsub

 Unpaywall Journals was used in 2020 by the SUNY Libraries Consortium to assist in the cancellation of their big deal with Elsevier, which was replaced by a subscription to 248 titles, allowing expected savings of 50–70% over the baseline, or 5 to 7 million dollars per year.

 OpenAlex

 OpenAlex is an open catalog of scholarly papers, authors, institutions, and more.
 OpenAlex launched in January 2022 with a free API and data snapshot.
-It is considered an alternative to the Microsoft Academic which retired on Dec 31, 2021.
+The purpose of OpenAlex is to catalog publication sources, author information, and research topics.
+It also shows connections between these data points to provide a comprehensive, interlinked view of the global research system.
+It is considered an alternative to the Microsoft Academic Graph, which retired on December 31, 2021.

+OpenAlex contains extensive metadata across scientific works, authors, publication venues, institutions, and concepts.
+Specifically, it includes metadata for 209 million works such as journal articles and books; 13 million authors with disambiguated identities; metadata for 124,000 venues that host works, including journals and online repositories; metadata for 109,000 institutions; and 65,000 concepts from Wikidata, which are algorithmically linked to works using an automated hierarchical multi-tag classifier.